-Bracelet with 1 Mother of Pearl coin 20 mm, different original handmade Murano Glass pearls from Venice – Italy, 2 pieces of Shell and snap hook in silver.
+Bracelet with a beautiful Mother of Pearl coin 20 mm, various original handmade Murano Glass beads from Venice – Italy, 2 Shell pieces, and snap hook in silver.

-Earrings with 2 Mother of Pearl coins 20 mm, 2 Cateye pearls, original handmade Murano Glass pearls from Venice – Italy, 2 pieces of Shell.
+Earrings with 2 Mother of Pearl coins 20 mm, 2 Cateye pearls, original handmade Murano Glass beads from Venice – Italy, 2 Shell pieces.
 Nickel free.

-During my journey to Venice to the Biennial Arts Festival 2013 and 2015 I found for you some MURANO GLASS pendants and pearls and I created for you a really special jewelry.
+During my journey to Venice to the Biennial Arts Festival, I found for you some MURANO GLASS pendants and pearls and I created for you really special jewelry.